Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

 Let's continue our post-exploitation to get root on the machine, simple as that!

-## hints
+## Hints

 You have all the hints for this section, we covered then in the [solution to Post Exploitation 1](#solution-5).
+Just keep working through that privilege escalation process, with a focus on getting root access now.

 ## Solution